KuberDriver/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 ### Enable Logging

-The `logging` argument is read-only as of version 4.0.
+The `logging` argument is read-only as of version 4.0 of the Terraform AWS Provider.
 See the [`aws_s3_bucket_logging` resource](s3_bucket_logging.html.markdown) for configuration details.

 ### Using object lifecycle